docutils/docutils/docutils/docs/ref/rst/directives.rst

 ``start-after`` : text_
     Only the content after the first occurrence of the specified *text* in the external data file will be included.
+    If no *text* is given, include content after the next empty line.

 ``start-line`` : integer_
     Only the content starting from this line will be included.